SantoriniDave.com

 Snacks and water are sometimes for sale along the route, but I wouldn’t depend upon it.

-• Good restaurants to stop at on the Fira to Oia walk are Avocado in Imerovigli (open lunch and dinner) and Cafe Galini in Firostefani (open breakfast, lunch, and dinner).
+• Food Stops: Good restaurants along the route include Avocado in Imerovigli (lunch and dinner) and Cafe Galini in Firostefani (breakfast, lunch, and dinner).

 Map of Fira-Oia Hike